ortelius/outreach/blogs/what-are-SBOM-used-for.md

 SBOMs can be generated in a variety of formats (for both human and machine-readable formats).
 Primarily supported formats are:

-- [CycloneDX](https://cyclonedx.org/): a full-stack BOM standard by OWASP community covering SBOM, SaaSBOM, HBOM, OBMOM, VDR, and VEX.
+- [CycloneDX](https://cyclonedx.org/): a full-stack BOM standard by the [OWASP](https://owasp.org/) community covering SBOM, SaaSBOM, HBOM, OBMOM, VDR, and VEX.
 [Click here](https://cyclonedx.org/specification/overview/) to learn more about the CycloneDX specification.
 - [SPDX](https://spdx.dev/): an open standard for SBOM (ISO/IEC 5962:2021) supported by The Linux Foundation.
 - [SWID](https://www.iso.org/standard/65666.html): a standard by the ISO/IEC for tagging software to optimize its identification and management.
 - [Syft](https://github.com/anchore/syft): a CLI tool by [Anchore](https://anchore.com/) (written in Go) for generating SBOM from container images.